alinaqigit/data-guard/README.md

 ## 📄 License

-This is not open source,hence no one is allowed to use or modify it.All right reserved
+This is not open source,hence no one is allowed to use or modify it.All rights reserved

 ## 👥 Team